Names from Greek Myth in Fundamental Physics: Immortals

 JUNO [{\em the imminent} \href{https://en.wikipedia.org/wiki/Jiangmen_Underground_Neutrino_Observatory}{\em Jiangmen Underground Neutrino Observatory}, {\em incidentally also a lepton-hadron scattering experiment}].
 Her husband was \\

-ZEUS [\href{https://en.wikipedia.org/wiki/ZEUS_(particle_detector)}{\em detector at HERA}], Roman name Jupiter , the sixth fruit of the union of Cronus and Rhea, he who had liberated the other five, Olympian god of the sky and thunder, king of the gods, the All-Father.
+ZEUS [\href{https://en.wikipedia.org/wiki/ZEUS_(particle_detector)}{\em detector at HERA}] and [\href{https://inspirehep.net/literature/2633073}{\em Zippy Early Universe Solver}, {\em package for computing 21-cm-line signal}], Roman name Jupiter , the sixth fruit of the union of Cronus and Rhea, he who had liberated the other five, Olympian god of the sky and thunder, king of the gods, the All-Father.
 As we shall see, he sired untold characters in Greek mythos, Olympian gods among them, one of whom was\\

 HERMES [\href{https://en.wikipedia.org/wiki/HERMES_experiment}{\em another experiment at HERA}, and the \href{https://ui.adsabs.harvard.edu/abs/2012MNRAS.424.1614O/abstract}{\em Herschel Multi-tiered Extragalactic Survey}], Roman name Mercury , the god of thieves and tricksters.
 His speed earned him the office of the gods' messenger [{\em NASA's Mercury probe MESSENGER was used to} \href{https://arxiv.org/abs/2006.10008}{\em measure the neutron lifetime}].
 His best friend was his half-brother by Zeus, Apollo , sometimes called Phoebus Apollo (``Apollo the bright"), the Olympian god of (among other things) the sun and prophecies.
 The latter he delivered at his temple in\\